 During his entire career Karl Bartos has played international concerts and tours including Europe, Scandinavia, UK, Russia, USA, South America, and Asia.

 For Bartos, music alone has never been enough!
-Fascinated by the interplay of image and sound Bartos also works with the medium of film – the latest example of which will be seen live in 2013.
-Forget about technical nostalgia in 3-D; instead tune into Live Cinema: 90 minutes of music and film – rhythmical, modern, intelligent.
+Fascinated by the interplay of image and sound Bartos also works with the medium of film.
+Forget about technical nostalgia in 3-D; instead tune into Live Cinema: 90 minutes of music and film - rhythmical, modern, intelligent.